ArshadullaShaik/Morphex/README.md

 **5 contracts · 680 lines of Solidity · 3 test suites · 21 tests passing**

-### What's not built yet

-- Lending / borrowing (no contracts exist for this)
-- Mainnet or testnet deployment
-- Independent security audit
-- Production quote service

 ## Test results

 All 21 tests pass in fhEVM mock mode (`npm test`):